 Another issue that may rise during Chapter 7 filing is the properties you can keep.
 Exemption limit pertains to the equity on the property, which is the difference between the property’s value and the amount you owe on the property.
 If you have acquired a property through a loan, you are repaying it, and your exemptions are covering your equity, you can choose to repay it, thus keeping the property through the bankruptcy filing.

 However, before you can file for bankruptcy, you need to seek bankruptcy counseling in Salem, OR from a U.S. Trustee approved agency, completed less than 180 days before filing your bankruptcy cae.
 You will earn a certificate, which you will need to file with the Bankruptcy Court.

 For Bankruptcy Help in Salem, OR, Visit Us

 Consult with our experienced bankruptcy attorneys about filing for Chapter 7 or 13 bankruptcies.
 Once you hire us, you can refer your creditors to us so they stop contacting you.
-You can pay us over time, if you are unable to pay our entire fee up front.
 Our charges are dependent on the type of case it is and its complexity.

 Have an upcoming consultation?